min2ha/ukwa-site/content/target/23017/index.en.md

   "subject": null
 }

-# Mike Walters (Independent candidate for Gillingham and Rainham)

 Mike Walters stood as an independent candidate for Gillingham and Rainham at the 2015 General Election but was not elected.